Natural Ways to Promote Optimal Fetal Positioning

 It isn’t uncommon for a baby to be in the “breech” or bottom down position in the weeks before giving birth.
 The problem with this is that in most situations in which a baby is breech, a cesarean or C-section is performed as natural birth becomes more difficult and potentially dangerous.
 What can you do, and is it possible to “flip” your baby into the head-down position?
 There are some natural ways to promote optimal fetal positioning including acupuncture and moxibustion – check out our video here.

 To begin with, what exactly is moxibustion?
 Used in traditional Chinese medicine, moxibustion is a gentle heat therapy that involves burning an herb, Artemisia Vulgaris, close to a specific acupuncture point on the feet that stimulates the baby to adjust naturally.
-When a baby is breech, this herb is compressed into a poll and used to warm a point located on the pinkie toe for about 15 or 20 minutes each day.
+When a baby is breech, this herb is compressed into a pole and used to warm a point located on the pinkie toe for about 15 or 20 minutes each day.
 Moxibustion is generally performed between one and two times per day over a period of about 10 days and is most effective when done during weeks 34 through 38.
 It is believed the heat created during moxibustion encourages the release of prostaglandins and placental estrogen, pregnancy hormones that stimulate the baby to move.